Enuka Okuma

+Okuma made her directorial debut with the short film Cookie, on which she was also a writer, actor, and executive producer.
+She has since expanded into writing for television.

 Early life

 Okuma was born in Vancouver, British Columbia.
-She is of Nigerian descent, from the Igbo people and is a graduate of Simon Fraser University's School for the Contemporary Arts.
+She is of Nigerian descent, from the Igbo people, and is a graduate of Simon Fraser University's School for the Contemporary Arts.